 - Household size (number of parents and children)

 - Total Hours in school and/or work

-When you feel that your family may be eligible, or staff would be happy to help you complete a pre-screening application and discuss placement time-frame.
+When you feel that your family may be eligible, our staff would be happy to help you complete a pre-screening application and discuss placement time-frame.
 Please call 940-723-8774, or come by our office for more information.
 Click here to see the Income Guidelines chart.

 Child Care Providers

-Before selecting the child care provider, parents are urged to visit the facility to learn first-hand if it is the best program for their child and family.
+Before selecting a child care provider, parents are urged to visit the facility to learn first-hand if it is the best program for their child and family.
 There is nothing better than a “walk through” visit to give you peace of mind that your child will be safe, productive and happy while away from home.
-Feel free to spend time with the facility Director, asking questions and observing a “play time” to better understand the atmosphere of the Center.
+Feel free to spend time with the facility Director, asking questions and observing “play time” to better understand the atmosphere of the center.
 A little extra time in making the right, quality selection could save a lot of time and aggravation later.
 Please don’t base this very important decision just on location…it is important to determine if each center provides the high quality care that you desire for your child.